 - The advance on royalty (see below) to be at least 65 per cent of the amount the author should expect to earn from the royalties on the first printing of the book

 - A termination clause giving the writer the chance to recover all rights if the publisher defaults or becomes insolvent and when the book goes out of print or sales fall below specified levels.

 Other clauses cover minimum terms for sub-licensing rights to another publisher, foreign rights and US sales.
-While the agreements are effective where they apply, not all publishers subscribe to them.

 Contrary to the image presented of the lonely/heroic author hawking books around publishers, many books are commissioned by a publisher who looks for an author to write to a certain specification.
 The writer is in law just as much the author and has the same rights as any other author; but the fact of commissioning may muddy the negotiating waters somewhat.
 See below.

 The conventional - and preferred - way of paying authors is by means of royalties on copies sold - that is, a percentage of the cover price and therefore of "gross receipts".
 Often there is an advance payment.
 Contracts should specify that there will be further payments for film rights, translations and foreign editions, serialisations in newspapers, use on television, stage or other dramatisations, and so on.
 The author usually retains both copyright and moral rights - but always check any contract carefully.
 Negotiate changes where desirable.

 Much hangs on the size of the advance.
 If the book has a low cover price, a small first print run, or does not sell in large enough numbers for royalties to cover the advance, it may be all the author gets.
 Even if the book does generate an income for the author, this is unlikely to start flowing for at least a year after publication.
 So authors should try to get as big an advance as possible.

 Royalties are a percentage, and whenever anyone sees a percentage they should ask: per cent of what?